 [update – ISIS has claimed responsibility]

-It’s impossible not to feel for the victims – it could have been you, it could have been me – but it’s cold, awkward fact that one man’s war is another’s terrorism.
-I’m horrified by ISIS but that doesn’t change that the USA and it’s allies (such as France and the UK) have destabilized numerous countries in what seems to be more the pursuit of profit than social responsibility.
+It’s impossible not to feel for the victims – it could have been you, it could have been me – but it’s a cold, awkward fact that one man’s war is another’s terrorism.
+I’m horrified by ISIS but that doesn’t change that the USA and its allies (such as France and the UK) have destabilized numerous countries in what seems to be more the pursuit of profit than social responsibility.
 As a consequence, innocent citizens will suffer as the war comes home.

 I want a safer world for all of us but don’t believe that it’s going to happen.
-Perpetual war, along with it’s sister, Hollywood, is driving the American economy.
+Perpetual war, along with its sister, Hollywood, is driving the American economy.
 There are few in power who want it to stop (and Barack Obama was the latest liar in that regard).
 What happened last night will affect the race to become the next president… and those who support the winner will affect all our lives, even here in South Africa.

-Thus, as i post several newsworthy moments and quotes, i start with the sensible Bill Maher who simplified the solution on his show last night with, “I have a crazy idea: Why don’t we get out of Muslim lands?”
+Thus, as I post several newsworthy moments and quotes, I start with the sensible Bill Maher who simplified the solution on his show last night with, “I have a crazy idea: Why don’t we get out of Muslim lands?”
 It’s worth watching the full discussion in the video.
-Whilst you do, keep in the back of your mind that the response from neocon presidential candidate, Jeb Bush (yes, another bloody Bush in love with the misnomer of the War on Terror and all it’s political synonyms), was, “This is the war of our time, and we have to be serious and engaging in creating a strategy to confront it and take it out.”
-Barack Obama has clearly stated that the USA offers it’s services to France in response.
+Whilst you do, keep in the back of your mind that the response from neocon presidential candidate, Jeb Bush (yes, another bloody Bush in love with the misnomer of the War on Terror and all its political synonyms), was, “This is the war of our time, and we have to be serious and engaging in creating a strategy to confront it and take it out.”
+Barack Obama has clearly stated that the USA offers its services to France in response.

 * * *